 In early 1890s, the parents of a boy living in Kumbakonam, India couldn’t afford to provide for him as needed, they sent him to live with his maternal grandparents.
 Then he spent the next few years moving back and forth between his maternal and paternal grandparents households.
 Along the way the boy developed strong interest and aptitude for mathematics.
 In his early teens he managed to master advanced trigonometry and started discovering sophisticated theorems on his own.
 At the age of 16, someone gave him a copy of G. S. Carr‘s A Synopsis of Elementary Results in Pure and Applied Mathematics.
-He studied the book in details, and the following year he independently developed and investigated famous mathematicians theories.
+He studied the book in details, and the following year he independently developed and investigated some famous mathematicians theories.
 His name was Srinivasa Ramanujan.

-After dropping out of college to work as a mathematician to provide for his family, no institution was willing to give him a chance.
+After dropping out of college to work as a mathematician and provide for his family, no institution was willing to give him a chance.
 Some believed he was a fluke, others were held back by the fact he had no formal higher education.
 While working as a clerk to make ends meet, Ramanujan was linked with a professor at Cambridge University, Godfrey Herold Hardy (G.H.
 Hardy).
 From there, with the help of Hardy and others in his circle, Ramanujan made substantial contributions to pure mathematics, including field of mathematical analysis, number theory, infinite series, and came up with solutions to mathematical problems considered to be unsolvable.

 Need to Nurture talent